EnterpriseDB/repmgr/autofailover_quick_setup.rst

 For convenience, we define:

-  * node1 is the hostname fully qualified of the Master server, IP 192.168.1.10
+**node1**
-  * node2 is the hostname fully qualified of the Standby server, IP 192.168.1.11
+    is the hostname fully qualified of the Master server, IP 192.168.1.10 **node2**
-  * witness is the hostname fully qualified of the server used for witness, IP 192.168.1.12
+    is the hostname fully qualified of the Standby server, IP 192.168.1.11 **witness**

-:Note: It is not recommanded to use name defining status of a server like «masterserver»,
+    is the hostname fully qualified of the server used for witness, IP 192.168.1.12

-       this is a name leading to confusion once a failover take place and the Master is now on the «standbyserver».
+**Note:** It is not recommanded to use name defining status of a server like «masterserver», this is a name leading to confusion once a failover take place and the Master is now on the «standbyserver».

 Summary
 -------